aslamhus/WordpressHMR/README.md

 - `assets/assets.json` - This is where you define your assets.
 - `assets/assets.php` - This is where you load the assets.json file.
 - `inc/enqueue-assets.php` - This is where you enqueue your assets.

-## The assets.json file

-The `assets.json` file is where you define your assets.
-It is a simple JSON file that contains the following properties:

-- `config` - This is where you define the configuration for your assets.
-- `scripts` - This is where you define your scripts.
-- `styles` - This is where you define your styles.

-### Config

-- `handlePrefix` - This is the prefix for your asset handles.
-This is useful if you want to avoid conflicts with other plugins or themes.
-- `host` - This is the host of your local development server.
-- `port` - This is the port of your local development server.
-- `protocol` - This is the protocol of your local development server.
-- `themePath` - This is the path to your theme directory.

-### Scripts

-An array of script objects.
-Each script object contains the following properties:

-- `handle` - The handle of the script.
-This is the name that you will use to enqueue the script.
-- `hooks` - An array of hooks where the script will be enqueued.
-- `path` - The path to the script file.
-- `ext` - The file extension of the script file.
-- `condition` - a condition expression, which is an array of 3 elements.
-The first element is the function name, the second element is the function argument, and the third element is the expected value.
-If the condition is met, the script will be enqueued.

-## Potential Improvements

-For a small number of assets, the performance overhead of the enqueue algorithm s negligible.
-However, for a very large number of assets, it would be better to perform the algorithm in a single pass and create an array of enqueued assets.
-This way we can avoid multiple iterations over the assets array.

-## TODO

-- TO get HMR to work with wp-scripts, you need to build the assets first in order to generate the asset.php files. (explain this further)